AlexandruIacobescu/PathFindingTestingSite/README.md

 ## Description

-This is a Java project in progress that will be used as a benchmarking program for path-finding algorithms in directed graphs, including Dijkstra, Floyd-Warshall, A*, Johnson, and Bellman-Ford.
+This is a Java project in progress that will be used as a benchmarking program for path-finding algorithms in directed graphs, including Dijkstra, Floyd-Warshall, A\*, Johnson, and Bellman-Ford.
 The program measures the execution time in milliseconds of the given algorithm and displays it to console.

 ## Installation

 Simply open the root directory as project and run from within the IDE.

 ### Requirements

 - Java 18 JDK
 - IntelliJ IDEA Community/Ultimate IDE
+- JGraphT library (included)

 > The project can be executed using other IDEs, but might require additional configuration steps.

 ## Usage

 The program will have a command line interface (CLI) for proper usage.
 However, it's still under development.
-As of this moment, the program only measures the Dijkstra algorithm for shortest path, on the graph provided in the `data` directory.
+As of this moment, the program only measures the running times of **Dijkstra**, **bellman-Ford**, **Floyd-Warshall**, **Johnson** and **A\***.

-The only way to customize the use case is to modify the `vertices.txt` file in the `data` directory and the `weighted_edges.txt` file, and also the starting node and sink node from within the code (in the `main` method).
+The algorithm loads all data from the files and runs a demo test on each algorithm and outputs to console the total shortest-path weight from a give source vertex to a target vertex, the shortest path nodes, and the necessary time to compute each individual algorithm.

+> **Note** that Johnson and Floyd-Warshall only run on 1/81 of the total graph due to memory constraints, by using an implemented splicing technique to divide the graph into $k^2$ equal sub-squares and select every node and edge contained within it.

 ### Input Data

 The program reads the input data for testing from text files in the `data` directory.
-One file contains the vertices, and another file contains the weighted edges in the format of `<source node> <destination node> <weight>`.
+One file contains the vertices, and another file contains the weighted edges in the format of `<source node> <destination node> <weight>`, and another contains each individual node's coordinates in a 2D plane `<vertex_label> <x_coordinate> <y_coordinate>`.

 ## Algorithms

-The program will implement the following path-finding algorithms:
+The program implements the following path-finding algorithms:

-- Dijkstra (**currently available**)
+- Dijkstra
 - Floyd-Warshall
-- A*
+- A\*
 - Johnson
 - Bellman-Ford

 ## Author

 - Alexandru Iacobescu
   - [E-mail](mailto:alexandru.iacobescu01@e-uvt.ro)
   - [GitHub](https://github.com/AlexandruIacobescu)